 The competition is split into two categories:

-Mother Tongue - children and young people who do not speak English as a first language can record and submit an original poem, song or rap in their mother tongue language.
+Children and young people who do not speak English as a first language can submit an original poem, song or rap in their mother tongue language.
 In Scotland, pupils will be able to submit entries in Scots and Gaelic in this category.

-Other Tongue - children and young people learning another language in school, college or university (French, Spanish, German, Italian, Mandarin, Urdu, Gaelic and Cantonese) can record and submit an original poem, song or rap in that other tongue.
+Children and young people learning another language in school or independently can submit an original poem, song or rap in that other tongue.

 All entrants will complete a pro-forma in English to accompany the piece.
 An important part of this is that the entrants must outline their inspiration as this accounts for part of the judging criteria.